-The Company adopted the provisions of ASC 320-10-35 Investments - Debt and Equity Securities - Overall - Subsequent Measurement and ASC 320-10-50 Investments - Debt and Equity Securities - Overall - Disclosure, effective April 1, 2009 and used the guidelines therein to determine whether the impairment on its available-for-sale securities is temporary or other-than-temporary.
-Temporary impairment charges are recorded in accumulated other comprehensive income (loss) within stockholders' equity and have no impact on net income.
+Temporary impairment charges are recorded in accumulated other comprehensive income (loss) within stockholders' equity and has no impact on net income.
 Other-than-temporary impairment exists when the entity has the intent to sell the security or it will more likely than not be required to sell the security before anticipated recovery or it does not expect to recover the entire amortized cost basis of the security.
-Other-than-temporary impairment charges are recorded in other income (expense) in the Consolidated Statement of Operations.
+Other-than-temporary impairment charges are recorded in other income (expense) in the Condensed Consolidated Statement of Operations.